bufbuild/buf-examples/bufstream/docker-compose-quickstart/README.md

 # Docker Compose for Bufstream Quickstart

-This directory contains an example docker compose that sets up all the requirement infrastrucutre to have a playground environment for Bufstream.
+This directory contains an example docker compose that sets up all the requirement infrastructure to have a playground environment for Bufstream.

 It sets up:
 - MinIO (https://min.io/) for S3 compatible storage